A. Provision for purification – the ashes from the sacrifice of a red heifer.

 This is the law when a man dies in a tent: All who come into the tent and all who are in the tent shall be unclean seven days; and every open vessel, which has no cover fastened on it, is unclean.
 Whoever in the open field touches one who is slain by a sword or who has died, or a bone of a man, or a grave, shall be unclean seven days.

 ii.
 Spiritually speaking, our contact with a dead body also makes us unclean.
-In Romans 7:24, Paul cried out in frustration of defeat in sin: Who will deliver me from this body of death?
+In Romans 7:24, Paul cried out in frustration at his defeat by sin: Who will deliver me from this body of death?
 We can only be delivered from the body of death if we receive and walk in the precious work of Jesus for us.

 3. (17-19) The application of the cleansing water made with the ashes of the read heifer.